 Since opening her restaurant in Gloucestershire in 2013, Romy Gill has established herself as one of the most talked about Indian chefs in the UK.
-Romy’s Kitchen, in Thornbury, mashes together influences from her upbringing in West Bengal and modern British lifestyle since moving here in 1994.
+Romy’s Kitchen, in Thornbury (now closed), mashes together influences from her upbringing in West Bengal and modern British lifestyle since moving here in 1994.
 She’s a regular on the festival circuit, and even has her own range of chutneys, sauces, pickles and spice mixes, which she sells from the restaurant.

 Using herbs and vegetables from the garden behind the 40-seater restaurant, from fenugreek leaves and Indian radishes to beetroot, squash and mooli, Romy’s cooking has seen her win numerous local and national awards.
 Only this year, she was presented with an MBE in the Queen’s Honours List for her services to the hospitality industry.